What Are The Investors Doing With Apple

 Volume & Open Interest Development

+In terms of liquidity and interest, the total open interest for Apple big money options trades today is 1,458,405 with a total volume of 3,295,848.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Apple's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Apple's smart money trades within a strike price range from $62.5 to $200.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Apple's big money trades within a strike price range of $85.0 to $195.0 over the last 30 days.

 Apple Option Volume And Open Interest Over Last 30 Days